Tailgate Party (album)

 Tailgate Party is an album by American comedian Larry the Cable Guy.
 It was released by Warner Bros.
 Records on September 22, 2009.
 The album peaked at number 1 on the Billboard Top Comedy Albums chart.
+The album was recorded live at the University of Nebraska–Lincoln's Memorial Stadium in front of over 50,000 people.

 Track listing

 All material written by Larry the Cable Guy.